Hip Dysplasia in Dogs – Warning Signs and Coping Strategies

 An x-ray from the vet can often confirm the condition, but there are quite a few tell-tale signs to look out for if you think that your dog is suffering from hip dysplasia.

-Warning Signs of Canine Hip Dysplasia
+Warning Signs of Hip Dysplasia in Dogs

-Dogs with hip dysplasia may not show signs or symptoms if the condition is only mild, but if you think your puppy has hip dysplasia, you might notice some of the following red flags.
+A dog with hip dysplasia may not show signs or symptoms if the condition is only mild, but if you think your puppy has hip dysplasia, you might notice some of the following red flags.